johanvanhelden/dockerhero/readme.md

 ## MinIO

-To view, manage and configure the S3 storage buckets, visit the [MinIO GUI](http://localhost:9001)
+To view, manage and configure the S3 storage buckets, visit the [MinIO GUI](http://localhost:9001).

+You can use username `root` and password `dockerhero`.

 In order to make it work, you can set the .env settings like so: